Lumunix/Jekyll-Docker/README.md

 ## About

-This template repository provides an example of a Jekyll blog with Docker Compose.
+This template repository provides an example of a Jekyll blog.
 By using docker you can have a consistent environment across computers and you don't have to deal with installing ruby and its dependencies.
-The Jekyll plugin [Jeykll Admin](https://github.com/jekyll/jekyll-admin) is also present, which allows a CMS (Content Management System) experience similar to Wordpress.
+The Jekyll plugin [Jekyll Admin](https://github.com/jekyll/jekyll-admin) is also present, which allows a CMS (Content Management System) experience similar to Wordpress.

 ## Usage